itsriodejaneiro/mudamos-web/README.md

   - 'RAILS_MIN_THREADS': web server min threads
   - 'USER_SYNC_QUEUE': Name of the sqs queue used for the user synchronization with the mobile platform
   - 'WEB_CONCURRENCY': number of web server workers
+  - 'WEB_AUTH_TOKEN': Static token used to authorize some external APIs

 ### Partners api